Financial-Times/ftdomdelegate/MIGRATION.md

 ## Migrating from v3 to v4

+To support IE11 and other older browsers v4 requires the [Element.prototype.matches](https://polyfill.io/v3/url-builder/#Element.prototype.matches-polyfill) polyfill.

-v4 changes the default export to the constructor.
-It also uses [ES Modules over CommonJS](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) syntax.
+It also uses [ES Modules over CommonJS](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) syntax, and updates the default export to the constructor.
 We recommend to include `ftdomdelegate` using the es modules syntax.

 If you used the `.Delegate` constructure update your import: